Nikolay-Kha/PyCNC/README.md

 pin map for project.

 # Hardware
 Currently, this project supports Raspberry Pi 1-3.
-Tested with RPI2 and RPI3.
-But there is a way to add new boards.
+Developed and tested with RPI3.
+And there is a way to add new boards.
 See [hal.py](./cnc/hal.py) file.
 _Note: Current Raspberry Pi implementation uses the same resources as on board 3.5 mm jack(PWM module), so do not use it.
 HDMI audio works._